asenathinini/Student-Management-System/README.md

 This allows polymorphic behavior while maintaining relational simplicity.

 Technologies Used
-Java 21
+Java 21,
-MySQL
+MySQL,
-Maven
+Maven,
-JDBC
+JDBC,
-Builder Pattern
+Builder Pattern,
-Swing GUI
+Swing GUI,
 SOLID Principles

 How to Run
-Create MySQL database
+Create MySQL database,
-Update DBConnection credentials
+Update DBConnection credentials,
-Run Main.java
+Run Main.java,
 Login using a student stored in the database